springer-llms-deep-dive/llms-deep-dive-tutorials/tutorials/chapter4/README.md

 ### Conversation:
 Customer: Stuck at Staines waiting for a Reading train, why no information or advice being passed on to passengers on the platform? @SW_Help
-Agent: Hi, due to electric supply problems trains are not running to Reading. ^BK
+Agent: Hi, due to electric supply problems trains are not running to Reading.
 Customer: I know the reason, but I don't think it unreasonable to have announcements or staff giving updates...
 ...
 Agent: Hi Adrian, we have just been informed by @115793 engineers that the line is open again and trains can now run between Wokingham and Reading.
-Sorry for the confusion. ^MB
+Sorry for the confusion.

 ### Summary:
 The customer asked why there were no announcements or updates on the platform.